 Between 2015 and 2019, the American Association of Nurse Practitioners (AANP) and the National Nurse-Led Care Consortium (NNCC) administered an NP SAN for the Transforming Clinical Practice Initiative (TCPi) — a program supported by the Centers for Medicare & Medicaid Services (CMS).
 The TCPi was a four-year technical assistance program designed to help clinicians expand their quality improvement capacity, engage in greater peer-to-peer learning and utilize health data to determine gaps and target intervention needs.

-The NP SAN promotes NP participation in this historic quality improvement initiative by providing free education, technical assistance and training and access to specialized evidenced-based tools.
-NPs in either nurse-led or physician-led health care settings are eligible to receive these program benefits.
-Restrictions apply.
+The NP SAN promoted nurse practitioner (NP) participation in this historic quality improvement initiative by providing free education, technical assistance and training and access to specialized evidence-based tools.
+The program concluded in September 2019.
+NPs can still access the free educational content from this program until September 2020.

-Recorded versions of the live Lunch n' Learn webinars, these on-demand webinars are also available at no cost but no longer include CE credit.
+Recorded versions of the Lunch n' Learn webinars are available at no cost but no longer include CE credit.